ashwath-ramesh/LibCDS/README.md

 # LibCDS

-Data Structures Library - in C
+## Data Structures Library - in C

-This is a (planned) library of simple and easy to use, data structures for the C language.
+This is a (work-in-progress) library of simple and easy to use, data structures for the C language.

 | Category        | Data Structure                                | Operations                                                                                                          | Implemented |
 | --------------- | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- | ----------- |